Don Strachan

 Donald John Strachan (born 18 February 1929) is an Australian former rugby union international.

 A native of Orange, Strachan was educated at Hurlstone Agricultural School.

 Strachan, a front row forward, was a foundation player for the Orange Emus Rugby Club and toured New Zealand in 1954 with New South Wales Country.
 The following year, he returned to New Zealand as a member of the Wallabies touring party, playing as tighthead prop in the 2nd and 3rd Test matches against the All Blacks.
-He turned down further international opportunities in order to run his family farm, which had become him responsibility after his father retired.
+He turned down further international opportunities in order to run the family farm, which had become his responsibility after his father retired.